Railway accidents in Victoria: Picnic, 1882

-On the evening of 2 December 1882, one passenger was killed and 178 were injured when a collision occurred between a special train, which had been engaged to convey intending purchasers of land from the sale of the Box Hill estate, and the ordinary train from Melbourne to Camberwell.
+On the evening of 2 December 1882, one passenger was killed and 178 were injured when a head-on collision occurred between a special train, which had been engaged to convey intending purchasers of land from the sale of the Box Hill estate, and the ordinary train from Melbourne to Camberwell.
 The disaster happened about 100 yd from a small wayside station called Picnic, between East Richmond and Hawthorn.
-The drivers knew nothing of the impending catastrophe until they got within 200 or 300 yd of each other, and, as both trains were travelling at a fair speed, the distance was too short to enable them to avoid a collision.
+The drivers knew nothing of the impending catastrophe until they got within 200 or 300 yd of each other, and, because both trains were travelling at a fair speed, the distance was too short to enable them to avoid a collision.
 The drivers stuck to their locomotives until they were within just a few feet of each other, when they jumped off.
 The buffers of the engines snapped, and the front of the engine attached to the train from Melbourne was smashed in right up to the funnel.
 Two carriages in each train were telescoped.